gcziprusz/project-tmpl/README-SETUP.md

       - `COGNITO_REDIRECT_SIGNIN`
       - `COGNITO_REDIRECT_SIGNOUT`

-   > **NOTE:** The two _redirect_ URLs should probably be set to the URL of your CloudFront distribution - this infomration should be included in the output of the `sam deploy` command - but you may wish to have different URLs for each.
+   > **NOTE:** The two _redirect_ URLs should probably be set to the URL of your CloudFront distribution - this information should be included in the output of the `sam deploy` command - but you may wish to have different URLs for each.
 The _signin_ URL is where a user will be redirected after logging in and the _signout_ URL is where a user will be redirected after logging out.

 3. Build and deploy your frontend code
    - CD into the web directory: `cd web`